jwodicka/foolscap-survey/surveys/README.md

 # Surveys On Rails

-Surveyor is a developer tool that brings surveys into Rails applications.
+Surveyor is a ruby gem and developer tool that brings surveys into Rails applications.
 Surveys are written in the Surveyor DSL (Domain Specific Language).
-Internally, Surveyor is a Rails engine distributed as a ruby gem, meaning it is straightforward to override or extend its behaviors in your Rails app without maintaining a fork.
+Before Rails 2.3, it was implemented as a Rails Engine.
+It also existed previously as a plugin.
+Today it is a gem only.

 ## Why you might want to use Surveyor